woodbeary/freshplate/project.md

 # FreshPlate Project Overview

 ## Concept
 FreshPlate is a personalized meal planning service that combines restaurant-inspired dishes with individual health goals.
-It utilizes OpenTable for restaurant preferences, AI for recipe generation, and Instacart for ingredient delivery.
+It utilizes Yelp for restaurant and menu data, AI for recipe generation, and Instacart for ingredient delivery.

 ## Key Features
-1. OpenTable integration for restaurant and dish preferences
+1. Yelp integration for detailed restaurant and menu data
 2. AI-powered personalized meal plan generation
 3. Health goal integration and nutritional planning
 4. Automated grocery list creation and Instacart delivery integration